wjz224/BuzzMedia/README.md

 - __Web front-end__: Make sure buttons correctly display respective behavior, make sure user is able to add text to necessary fields, make sure messages are displayed correctly

-- __Mobile__: Make sure buttons correctly display respective behavior, make sure user is able to add text to necessary fields, make sure messages are displayed correctly
+- __Mobile__:

+1. Make sure like and dislike changes the appearance of the buttons
+2. Use MobileTest to see if pages change with the appropriate click
+3. Make sure that the scroll feature for the main page and comment page work
+4. Make sure that buttons are connected to the right routes and the data changes on the webpage

 ## ERD